WLBT: Opposition to civil rights

 Over the years, NBC—along with civil rights groups and the work of Rev. Everett Parker of the United Church of Christ (UCC)—sent numerous petitions to the Federal Communications Commission (FCC) to complain of WLBT's flagrant bias.
 The FCC issued several warnings to Lamar, but these went unheeded.
 Finally, in 1964, Rev. Parker and the UCC's Office of Communication formally petitioned the FCC to revoke WLBT's license.
 The FCC ruled that the petitioners had no standing because they had no economic interest in the station or were not subject to electronic interference from WLBT's signal.
 The UCC appealed to the United States Court of Appeals for the District of Columbia.
 In 1966, the court, in an opinion by Warren Burger, later to become Chief Justice of the United States, ruled that the public had the right to take part in FCC hearings in order to protect the public interest.

 By this time, WLBT had taken a few steps to change its segregationist image.
 It had fired Beard, hired some black announcers and began airing black church services.
 At a new hearing held in 1967, the FCC again ruled in favor of Lamar.
 The UCC again appealed to the Appeals Court, which found Lamar's record to be beyond repair and ordered the FCC to revoke Lamar's license in 1969.
 Lamar appealed, but lost in 1971.
 To this day, WLBT remains one of only two television stations that has ever lost its license for violating FCC regulations on fairness.
 The other station, WJIM-TV (now WLNS-TV) in Lansing, Michigan, had its license reinstated on appeal.

-While hearings were held for a permanent licensee, the FCC gave control of the station to a bi-racial, non-profit foundation called "Communications Improvement, Inc." However, it retained the WLBT call letters and claimed the original station's history as its own.
-It also retained the NBC affiliation.
-The group promised to make the station a beacon of tolerance.
-While most WLBT employees were retained, a new group of managers, including some of the first African American television executives in the South, recreated the station as a far more neutral news source.
+While hearings were held for a permanent licensee, WLBT's license was transferred to Communications Improvement, Inc.—an integrated, non-profit group that promised to make the station a beacon of tolerance.
+A new group of managers, including some of the first African American television executives in the South, recreated the station as a far more neutral news source.
+However, it retained the WLBT callsign and claimed the original station's history as its own.
+It retained the NBC affiliation and most of its employees, and also donated revenue to charities.

 In 1973, the FCC was asked to revoke WLBT's broadcast license because the station's largest shareholder, William Mounger, also served as a Jackson Academy Vice President.
 The FCC filing stated that, since Mounger was affiliated with a segregation academy, he was not fit to hold a broadcast license.
 In 1974, the FCC rejected the complaint on the grounds that the complaint was untimely since the evidence of Mounger's association with the school and the school's discriminatory practices was available from at least 1969.